Scotty 2 Hotty: Sporadic appearances, NXT Trainer (2007–2021)

-Independent circuit (2007–2016, 2022-present)
+Independent circuit (2007–2016, 2022–present)

 After leaving WWE, Garland worked two shows for Puerto Rico's International Wrestling Association (IWA) in mid-June 2007.
 He then wrestled on the independent circuit, working for at least 31 promotions in 11 countries as Scotty 2 Hotty and Scotty the Hotty.
 In 2014 and 2015 Garland continued teaming with Grand Master Sexay in the independents, England and Germany.
 On December 6, 2014, Garland, as Scotty 2 Hotty, made his debut for the Japanese Pro Wrestling Noah promotion, teaming with Funaki and Super Crazy in a six-man tag team match, where they defeated Pesadilla, Yoshinari Ogawa and Zack Sabre Jr., with Scotty pinning Pesadilla for the win.
-He would retire from wrestling in 2016.
-When he was hired by WWE as a coach for their development territory NXT.
+He would retire from wrestling in 2016, when he was hired by WWE as a coach for their development territory NXT.

-On New Year’s Day 2022, he made his return to independent wrestling for the first time since 2016 for Game Changer Wrestling’s Die For This pay per view where he lost to Joey Janela.
+On New Year’s Day 2022, he made his return to independent wrestling for the first time since 2016 for Game Changer Wrestling’s Die For This pay-per-view where he lost to Joey Janela.
 Recently he has trained wrestlers and wrestled matches in the United Kingdom, Ireland and Norway.

+All Elite Wrestling (2023–present)

+Garland made his All Elite Wrestling debut competing in a dark match on the December 27, 2023 episode Dynamite, teaming with Billy Gunn and The Acclaimed in an 8-man tag team match, defeating Jake Hager, Matt Menard and The Gunns.
+On January 11, 2024, Garland revealed on the AEW Unrestricted podcast that he was signed to the company as a producer and coach.